What is a Private Key? Public and Private Keys in Crypto: How Bitcoin Private Keys Work

 • How to Use Your Public Key to Receive Bitcoin

 The public key is your bitcoin address.
-Similar to your home address, you would give it to anyone you want to be able to send mail to your house.
-You can provide your public key to anyone who might want to send bitcoins to your wallet.
-All public keys are searchable on a block explorer
+In order to receive cryptocurrency, you can provide it to anyone who might want to send bitcoins to your wallet.
+All public keys are searchable on a block explorer.

 It is ill-advised to store private keys in an online environment, via email, or in the cloud, as these are the most vulnerable to being hacked.
 Many people take screenshots of their private keys, which are often stored online through photo album syncing.
 This creates a security risk that should be avoided at all costs.
 But with so many options available, which is the most secure way to store private keys safely?
 One of the first considerations is whether you want to use a hot or cold wallet.